-Glastonbury Cabaret, the largest venue in T&C, is without chairs and tables or indeed a restaurant, although boasts around thirty non-stop acts each festival day, and on a stage!
-The entertainment will often be orientated towards an adult audience and indeed aims to extol laughter!
+Glastonbury Cabaret, the largest venue in T&C, boasts around thirty non-stop acts each festival day, spanning all of the above.
+The entertainment will mostly be orientated towards an adult audience and indeed aims to extol laughter!

 Some people call it The Comedy Tent, and some call it Glastonbury’s Best Kept Secret.
-Bring your cushion, rug or blanket and come and get comfortable for some of the most amazing and eclectic comedic entertainment on site.
+Grab a cup of coffee or hot chocolate from the Super Deluxe Coffee Company when you arrive, find your spot in Cabaret and get comfortable for some of the most amazing and eclectic comedic entertainment on site.
 We look forward to welcoming you!

 Tune into Worthy FM, 87.7fm and listen to interviews from the stars, who are ready to entertain you.